Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 Can I do Online Therapy on a Phone or Tablet?

-Confidentiality is upheld to the same standards as traditional therapy, with exceptions a few exceptions in situations where there is imminent danger to yourself or others, a child is being abused, sexual abuse by a healthcare provider, or the healthcare provider is subpoenaed by the courts.
+Communications are secure, ensuring the information remains secure, just as it would in an in-person session, with exceptions only in legally mandated circumstances, such as imminent danger to yourself or others, a child is being abused, sexual abuse by a healthcare provider, or the healthcare provider is subpoenaed by the courts.

 What Are the Downfalls of Virtual Therapy?